-The Rust College academic program offers degrees in eighteen areas of study.
+The Rust College academic program offers twenty Bachelor and two Associate degrees.
 The curriculum is organized as follows: required general education program, as well as major and minor areas of study and electives.
 Rust College offers major areas of study in liberal arts and sciences.
 In some areas pre-professional programs have been designed for students who want to continue advanced professional study after their graduation from Rust College.
 A minor is at least fifteen (15) semester hours in a major area of study.